elix/rfcs/proposals/0000-mixins.md

   and there is no standard for the timing of when the tree will be present.
   Some components call `attachShadowRoot` in their constructor, but Polymer 2.0 components do that at a later point in time.
-That makes it hard to write mixins that inspect or manipulate Shadow DOM.
+That makes it hard to write mixins that inspect or manipulate Shadow DOM during component creation.
 One solution would be for the community to agree on the creation of a new *de facto* lifecycle callback called, e.g., `shadowRootAttached`.

 * The section above on "Waiting for all prototypes to finish method invocation" makes recourse to microtasks as a solution.
 This feels somewhat unsatisfying.